Free Confidential Consultation

 Top 10 Universities With the Most VAWA

-• Texas A&M University, College Station has the most reported VAWA crime on campus.
+• Texas A&M has the most reported VAWA crimes on campus.

-• Biggest VAWA crime that occurred on campuses were in order of stalking, domestic violence, and dating violence.
+• The most frequent VAWA crimes that occurred on campuses were in order of stalking, domestic violence, and dating violence.

 What is the Clery Act?

-The Clery Act, a consumer protection law signed in 1990 was created to provide transparency of campus crime statistics and safety policies in place.
+The Clery Act, a consumer protection law signed in 1990, was created to provide transparency of campus crime statistics and safety policies in place.
 All colleges and universities that participate in federal aid programs are required to disclose all crime policies and data to the Campus Security Authorities.
-The statistics that the Clery Act provides does not include crimes reported to confidential resources on campus such as counselors, any unreported crimes, as well as crimes that occurred off campus.
+The statistics that the Clery Act provides does not include crimes reported to confidential resources on campus such as counselors, any unreported crimes, or crimes that occurred off campus.

 Types of Crime on Campus